XXXginX/mini---Li/README.md

 # Step 1: Create Virtual environment
 Adapted from the file our lovely PA David created for us

 # Step 2: Pip!
-All packages / Change toml file - dev and pip once
+All packages / Change toml file and pip once

 # Step 3: Working on the project